UK Finance Glossary

 - Tax Code

 - A code from HMRC that tells your employer how much tax to deduct.
-The standard code for 2025/26 is 1257L, representing the £12,570 personal allowance.
+The standard code for 2025/26 is 1257L (£12,570 personal allowance).
+L suffix means you get the standard personal allowance.
+Check yours with our Tax Code Checker.→ Tax Code Checker

 - Trading Allowance

-- A £1,000 tax-free allowance for self-employed income or casual trading income.
-If gross income is under £1,000, no tax return is needed for that income.
+- A £1,000 tax-free allowance for self-employed income, casual trading, or "gig economy" income.
+If gross income from trading is under £1,000, no tax return is needed for that income.

 U